MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 ---

 # Overview
-Update Validation, a feature of the [Cloud Update](cloud-update.md) service in the [Microsoft 365 Apps admin center](https://config.office.com), enables administrators to trial and verify new updates for the Monthly Enterprise Channel](../updates/overview-update-channels.md#monthly-enterprise-channel-overview) before organization-wide implementation.
+Update Validation, a feature of the [Cloud Update](cloud-update.md) service in the [Microsoft 365 Apps admin center](https://config.office.com), enables administrators to trial and verify new updates for the [Monthly Enterprise Channel](../updates/overview-update-channels.md#monthly-enterprise-channel-overview) before organization-wide implementation.
 This feature automatically collects and consolidates health indicators such as app and add-in performance and reliability data, and brings attention to any identified issues.

 For organizations that prefer to validate updates before large-scale deployment, Update Validation assists in maintaining the stability and performance of Microsoft 365 Apps and their add-ins.
 Its automated nature reduces the need for manual administrative work and simplifies the update deployment process.